 The Program for Monitoring Emerging Diseases (ProMED) is a program of the International Society for Infectious Diseases (ISID).
 ProMED was launched in 1994 as an Internet service to identify unusual health events related to emerging and re-emerging infectious diseases and toxins affecting humans, animals and plants.
-ProMED is the largest publicly-available system conducting global reporting of infectious diseases outbreaks.
-It is used daily by international public health leaders, government officials at all levels, physicians, veterinarians and other healthcare workers, researchers, private companies, journalists and the general public.
-Reports are produced and commentary provided by a multidisciplinary global team of subject matter expert (SME) moderators in a variety of fields including virology, parasitology, epidemiology, entomology, veterinary and plant diseases.
-ProMED operates 24 hours a day, 7 days a week and has nearly 80,000 subscribers, representing almost every country in the world.
+ProMED is the largest publicly-available system conducting global reporting of infectious disease outbreaks.
+It is an essential source of information used daily by international public health leaders, government officials, physicians, veterinarians, researchers, private companies, journalists and the general public, providing timely reporting of important emerging pathogens and their vectors using a One Health approach.
+Reports are produced and commentary provided by a multidisciplinary global team of subject matter expert (SME) Moderators in a variety of fields including virology, parasitology, epidemiology, entomology, veterinary and plant diseases.
+ProMED operates 24 hours a day, 7 days a week and has subscribers in almost every country in the world.

 Members of the ProMED team sit in more than 30 countries and are constantly scanning for, reviewing, and posting information related to global health security.
 Over the last 29 years, ProMED has been the first to report on numerous major and minor disease outbreaks and biothreats including SARS, Chikungunya, the early spread of Ebola and Zika, MERS, COVID-19, and many others.
 ProMED is an important and longstanding contributor to the global emerging and re-emerging infectious disease surveillance landscape.